Skip to main content

 Website Architecture

-The structure of pages, templates, navigation, and relationships across a website.
+The structure of pages, templates, navigation, content types, and relationships across a website.

 Page Depth